Jonathan Howe: Naval and government service

-Service in Somalia and the Bloody Monday attack
+Service in Somalia

-In 1992, Howe was selected by the Clinton Administration to head UNOSOM II - the UN operation in Somalia that took over from the US in May in what was described by one American official as "the miscasting of the century."
-In this capacity he came under criticism for hiding away from the action in his fortified bunker, and for his pursuit of Somali military leader Mohamed Farrah Aidid, which was called a "personal vendetta."
+In 1992, Howe was selected by the Clinton Administration to head UNOSOM II - the UN operation in Somalia that took over from the US in May.
+In this capacity he came under criticism for remaining physically distant from field operations and for his pursuit of Somali military leader Mohamed Farrah Aidid, which was called a "personal vendetta."
+The State Department and the NSC staff supported the strategy that removing Aideed would mprove stability in the region.

 On July 12, 1993, Howe oversaw the event Somalis call Bloody Monday.
 According to American war correspondent Scott Peterson a group of Somali elders had gathered at a house to discuss a way to make peace to end the violence between Somali militias and the UN forces.
-The gathering had been publicized in Somali newspapers the day before the attack as a peace gathering.
-After being tipped off by an undercover operative, American Cobra attack helicopters launched TOW Missiles and 20 mm caliber cannon fire at the structure.
+The gathering had been publicized as a peace gathering in Somali newspapers the day before the attack.
+After being tipped off by an undercover operative, American Cobra attack helicopters launched TOW missiles and 20 mm caliber cannon fire at the structure.
 According to a Somali survivor, American ground troops killed 15 survivors at close range with pistols, a charge American commanders deny.
 According to the International Committee of the Red Cross there were over 200 Somali casualties.
 Four Western journalists were killed at the scene by Somalis following the attacks.

 Howe claimed that the mission took out a "very key terrorist planning cell" and that no civilians were killed.
-He stated "we knew what we were hitting.
+He stated, "We knew what we were hitting.
 It was well planned."
 The event is considered a turning point in the war as Somalis turned from wanting peace to wanting revenge, ultimately leading to the Black Hawk Down Incident.
 Human Rights Watch declared that the attack "looked like mass murder."